 It is well-known in the heritage industry that costumed interpreters play an important role in bringing to life an historical event.
 Members of the public enjoy a unique opportunity to interact with knowledgeable interpreters and gain a fascinating insight into the medieval world.
 The Paladins of Chivalry are not actors reading from scripts; we have an immense wealth of knowledge and research about the medieval period and are able to impart this effectively and often entertainingly!
-For children in particular, the chance to try on a knight's helmet or handle a sword (in a supervised manner!), or to try their hand at grinding corn to make bread, or spices for the pot, can bring history to life in a way that no textbook can.
+For children in particular, the chance to try on a knight’s helmet or handle a sword (with appropriate supervision), or to try their hand at grinding corn to make bread, or spices for the pot, can bring history to life in a way that no textbook can.

-The Paladins are highly-esteemed within the heritage industry and feature regularly at showcase events such as English Heritage's "Festival of History".
+The Paladins are highly esteemed within the heritage industry and feature regularly at showcase events such as English Heritage’s “Festival of History”.
 We will bring our high standards of historical accuracy and performance to give a great visitor experience at your event.
 We are professional in our outlook, flexible in our approach and we pride ourselves on delivering client satisfaction and meeting the specific needs of each client, whether you require a small group of specific interpreters or a larger-scale display of medieval life.